gabeluci/gabeluci.github.io/_posts/2019-06-05-skype-for-business-emojis.md

 Exploring the files, I found that the emojis start at resource #430, and end at 1405.
 So I deleted all the other files.
 But there are still 4 resolutions, and I just want one.
 In Windows Explorer, when using the "detailed" view, you can right-click the headings and click "More" to add whatever property as a heading.
 So I added "Width" and "Height".
 Then I sorted by width and delted everything that did not have a width of 20.
 There were still several files I didn't want, but it was manageable. (the "smoking" emoji is actually there, but there is no character combination I could find that uses that)

-{% include image.html url="/assets/images/skype-explorer.png" description="All the files before I deleted that larger resolutions" %}
+{% include image.html url="/assets/images/skype-explorer.png" description="All the files before I deleted the larger resolutions" %}

 At this point I went through all 220 files and renamed them to the name of the emojis.
 This was boring, but it had to be done at some point.